-- The dental hygiene laboratory is equipped with X- ray machines and patient clinical areas - The ultrasound laboratories are equipped with six (6) ultrasound machines, one (1) of which is a portable machine; EKG machines and supplies are available for laboratory activities and tutoring.
+- The dental hygiene laboratory is equipped with X-ray machines and patient clinical areas. - The ultrasound laboratories are equipped with seven (7) ultrasound machines, one (1) of which is a portable machine; EKG machines and supplies are available for laboratory activities and tutoring. - The ultrasound phantoms for scanning practice on breast, scrotum, transvaginal (GYN), and Obstetrics.

-The nursing laboratory is equipped with four (4) simulated hospital patient care settings, and Lucina, a High Fidelity Childbirth Simulator (see description below).
-Each is complete with an electronic bed, overbed table, bedside stand, and a headwall containing over bed lighting, suction, and air/oxygen outlets.
-Other accessories such as otoscopes and ophthalmoscopes are amply supplied in the Nursing Storage Room, which is located in the Main Laboratory.
+The nursing laboratory is equipped with four (4) simulated hospital patient care settings and Lucina, a High Fidelity Childbirth Simulator (see description below).
+Each is complete with an electronic bed, overbed table, bedside stand, and a headwall containing overbed lighting, suction, and air/oxygen outlets.
+Other accessories, such as otoscopes and ophthalmoscopes, are amply supplied in the Nursing Storage Room, which is in the Main Laboratory.
 The smaller Laboratory is equipped with two (2) simulated hospital patient care settings.
-The Laboratory is equipped for wireless access to the campus network and is a smart classroom with a large TV screen for easy viewing of educational materials by the students.
-The Nursing Department has five low fidelity simulation mannequins along with the software components to make the mannequins fully functional.
-The Main Laboratory serves as a classroom which can accommodate 24 students.
+The Laboratory is equipped with wireless access to the campus network and is a smart classroom with a large TV screen for easy viewing of educational materials by the students.
+The Nursing Department has five low-fidelity simulation mannequins along with the software components to make the mannequins fully functional.
+The Main Laboratory serves as a classroom that can accommodate 24 students.
 The smaller Laboratory is also a classroom and can accommodate 15 students.

 The third floor of the Jersey City campus is devoted to the Dental Hygiene Program.
-The 11,300-square foot space houses the 30-chairs of the dental hygiene clinic, 7 radiology rooms, 1 panorex suite, 2 sterilization rooms, a student and faculty simulator laboratory, classrooms, faculty office spaces, storages, and the dental clinic reception area.
+The 11,300-square foot space houses the 30-chairs of the dental hygiene clinic, Seven (7) radiology rooms, one (1) panorex suite, two (2) sterilization rooms, a student and faculty simulator laboratory, classrooms, faculty office spaces, storages, and the dental clinic reception area.
 The lab currently has twenty (20) student dental simulators and one (1) instructor simulator.
 These simulators provide a realistic learning experience to develop the necessary motor skills and clinical knowledge.
 Students practice in pairs on the simulator while watching a large-screen overhead projection of the instructor performing a dental hygiene procedure.

-The Clinical facility is equipped with computers at every station and patient monitors for oral health educational instruction.
-Digital radiographs can be brought up on the computer screen for treatment planning and patient education while digital patient recordkeeping instills a paper-free environment.
+The Clinical facility is equipped with computers at every station, and patient monitors for oral health educational instruction.
+Digital radiographs can be brought up on the computer screen for treatment planning and patient education, while digital patient record keeping instills a paper-free environment.